TomasBrezina/NeuralNetworkRacing/README.md

 # NeuralNetworkRacing
 Simple 2D simulation using **pyglet** in which ANN learns to drive a car on a track.

-You can download it and create and train a new ANN, you can also simply change simulation or car settings in their ***settings.json*** file.
+You can download it and create and train a new ANN.

 I would be glad for any advice or contribution!

 [![AI learns to Race](https://yt-embed.herokuapp.com/embed?v=B0ptl-NChJQ)](https://youtu.be/B0ptl-NChJQ "AI learns to Race")

 ## Neural network and Evolution
 Each artificial neural network has number of inputs and outputs.
-In this case there are several distance sensors and a car velocity which go (as a numbers) into the neural network.
-And it outputs steering and acceleration.
+The inputs are distance sensors and car speed, these number enter the neural network and it outputs steering and acceleration.
 ![Neural network](http://www.brez.cz/projects/nn-racing/nnracing_example2.png)

-The best cars are selected from each generation and forms another slightly mutated generation.
-Over time, cars improve.
+The most successful cars in a generation are parents of next (slightly mutated) generation.
+Over time, the results improve.

 ## Enviroment
 The track consists of several line segments.
 Between them there are checkpoints.